 The Gateway to Exploring Mathematical Sciences program (GEMS) is a once monthly, Saturday morning workshop that was founded at the Claremont Colleges in the Fall 2008.
-It was so popular, we are presenting it again for the Fall 2011.
-GEMS is designed to reach seventh, eighth and ninth grade students who may have an interest in mathematics or science.
+It was so popular, we are presenting it again for the Fall 2013.
+GEMS is designed to reach eighth, ninth and tenth grade students who may have an interest in mathematics or science.
 The workshops present mathematics and science applications in an exciting way that catches these young students’ interest early.
-Included in the 2011-2012 GEMS program are the Pomona, Claremont, San Bernadino, Upland and Long Beach Unified School Districts as well as selected private schools upon request.
+Included in the 2013-2014 GEMS program are the Pomona, Claremont, San Bernadino, Upland and Long Beach Unified School Districts as well as selected private schools upon request.
 The students are selected by principals or teachers with the sole prerequisite that the young student shows enough interest to get up on a Saturday morning and come to the workshops.
 Professors, undergraduates and graduate students from each of the six colleges in the Claremont Consortium will take part in one way or another in the GEMS program, thus offering the incoming students, their parents, teachers, principals and counselors a chance to meet and work with the large variety of excellent and award winning faculty, staff and alumni at the Claremont Colleges.
 The goal is to allow each young student to become increasingly aware that mathematics and science experiences are fun and process-oriented rather than answer-oriented.
 The GEMS program will help excite the curiosity of these young students and show that higher education can be very exciting and satisfying.

-The 2011-2012 Dates are listed here, with the topics to be determined.
+The Fall 2013 Dates are listed here, with the topics to be determined.

 October 12, 2013--Prof. David Tanenbaum, Pomona College, will discuss a few different approaches scientists have taken to measuring the speed of light, and the importance of this measurement of one of our fundamental constants.
 We will perform time of flight measurements with lasers and high speed electronics to make our own local measurements.